 If you are setting up your limited company with the intent to remain dormant, we highly recommend our Basic or Prime package - we can provide services to provide your annual accounts and confirmation statement annually.

 An off-the-shelf company is simply a limited company already incorporated with the Companies House - this company then sits "on the shelf" ready to be bought and traded.

 Incorporated date before today - this gives an impression of longevity Below is a list of ready-made limited companies available for you to buy right away.
 If you want to take advantage of the incorporation date before today, you can purchase one of these.
 Alternatively, we can register one in your name today for you.

 Do you need to register your company for VAT?

 We have all come across VAT in one form or another.
 When you have a company it becomes more relevant and it is something to be aware of.
 If not, being trapped by HMRC can be extremely costly and fatal to your business.

-The current minimum value-added tax is a sales figure of £85,000 in any 12-month period; Once you have access to this, you must be registered for VAT.
+The current minimum VAT is a sales figure of £85,000 in any 12-month period; Once you have access to that, you must be registered for VAT.
 Before you reach this limit, it is voluntary to be registered for VAT.
 You can claim a refund of the VAT that has been added to company invoices paid by your company if you are registered but then you need to charge it to all your customers and you will be billed by HMRC for this additional amount.

 Once you are registered for VAT, you are required to collect 20% VAT from your customers but you can recover VAT on your company's purchases.
 There are many VAT accounting systems that you can take advantage of.
-Your accountant will help you manage VAT and advise you appropriately.
+Your accountant will help you manage the VAT and advise you appropriately.